techfleetworks/skills-and-practices-framework/README.md

 # Using and Crediting the Data

 The data is licensed under **Creative Commons Attribution 4.0 (CC BY 4.0)**, and the code that builds it is licensed under **Apache 2.0**.
-You are free to use, share, and build on the data, including for commercial work, as long as you give credit.
+You are free to use, share, and build on the data, including for commercial work, as long as you give credit to Tech Fleet https://techfleet.org

 When you use the data, credit it like this: